 When using the “Record” feature, the host has some important options to make about where to store the video files: the Zoom Cloud or the local computer.

 Cloud recording is the best option for content that will be used as eLearning material due to a helpful feature that generates machine transcription/captioning.
 Note that because this is machine transcription (AI), you must edit the text for accuracy.
 It is also recommended that recordings are downloaded and removed regularly from the 1GB Zoom Cloud and moved to the unlimited Truman provisioned Youtube channel or Google drive space.
 See detailed information on Cloud Recording.

 - Protecting Cloud Recordings

 Local recording allows users to record meeting to the local computer.
 The recorded files can be uploaded to a file storage service like Google Drive, or a streaming service like YouTube later – keeping in mind, permissions will need to be set appropriately if you wish to share these files.
-Note, local recording is not supported on iOS and Android if a mobile device is used to host the meeting.
-Also, there is no option to do the auto-transcription when using Local recording.
+Note, there is no option to do the auto-transcription when using Local recording.
 Please visit Zoom website for the detailed features of local recording:

 Accessibility Features on Zoom

 Zoom is highly committed to provide universal access to products and services to meeting hosts and participants.
 Zoom’s accessibility features enable users with disabilities to schedule, attend, and participate in Zoom meetings and webinars, view recordings, and access administrative features across the supported devices.
 The accessibility features on Zoom primarily include closed captioning; transcription; keyboard shortcuts; resizable text & user interfaces; screen reader support.
 For more information, please visit Accessibility Features on Zoom website.